-One hundred and seven years ago, Samuel and Mary Middleton had a vision: to develop a school on the Corsica River that would provide students with a personalized and rigorous academic experience, a strong sense of community, and a focus on the balanced development of mind, body, and spirit.
+Welcome to Gunston!
+One hundred and thirteen years ago, Samuel and Mary Middleton had a vision: to develop a school on the Corsica River that would provide students with a personalized and rigorous academic experience, a strong sense of community, and a focus on the balanced development of mind, body, and spirit.
 A century later, and now with a unique and innovative curricular emphasis on global and environmental leadership, these values still endure in our school.

-We look forward to welcoming you to our campus, and please take some time to tour our website in earnest.
+We look forward to welcoming you to our special 75-acre waterfront campus.

 John A. Lewis, IV